by Nicole Berardoni M.D, Paul Lynch M.D, and Tory McJunkin M.D

 A study conducted in 2003 by the Departments of Anesthesia and Critical Care of Harvard University showed that the cranial parasympathetic outflow contributes by sensitizing intracranial nociceptors producing peripheral or central desensitization occurring within a migraine attack.

 This can intensify and aggravate the pain that is actually caused by the migraine.
 Sensitizing desensitization is a development involving both the peripheral nervous system (PNS) and the central nervous system (CNS).

 Local tissue injury and inflammation activate the PNS, which sends signals through the spinal cord to the brain.

 Central sensitization is where there is an increase in the excitability of neurons within the CNS (brain and spinal cord), so that normal inputs from the PNS begin to produce abnormal responses.

 Low-threshold sensory fibers activated by very light touch of the skin activate neurons in the spinal cord that normally only respond to noxious, or more severe, stimuli.

 As a result, an input that would normally produce a harmless sensation now produces significant pain.
-This occurrence is classically seen in patients who suffer from primary HA, especially Migraines.
+This occurrence is classically seen in patients who suffer from primary headaches, especially migraines.

-Although this may provide relief from the HA, it does not decrease the frequency/ intensity nor does it prevent the attack from recurring.
+Although this may provide relief from the headache, it does not decrease the frequency or intensity or prevent the attack from recurring.
 They also are not equally effective each time and efficacy varies from person to person.

-Some commonly used abortive therapies for HA’s are:
+Typical over-the-counter medications have no use for cluster headaches.
+Some commonly used abortive therapies for headaches are:

-- Oxygen – most commonly used acutely in Cluster HA.
+- Oxygen (most commonly used acutely in cluster headache)